rdegges/rdegges-blog/articles/2010/transparent-telephony-part-2-installing-aster.md

-Title: Transparent Telephony Part 2, Installing Asterisk
+Author: Randall Degges
 Date: 2010-03-01 06:00
-Author: Randall Degges
+Slug: transparent-telephony-part-2-installing-asterisk
 Tags: asterisk, linux
+Title: Transparent Telephony Part 2, Installing Asterisk

 Welcome back to the Transparent Telephony series.
 If you’re new, you may want to